Graduate Diploma in Journalism

 Students with any bachelor’s degree, or with other qualifications of an equivalent standard, are able to apply to the Graduate Diploma in Journalism programme.

-Students with English as an additional language are also required to provide evidence of IELTS (academic) 7.5, with no score less than 7.0.
+If English is your additional language, you are also required to provide evidence of IELTS (academic) 7.5, with no score less than 7.0.

 How to apply

 Entry to the programme requires a special application due October 31st, and includes an interview.
-For more information on the process and required forms, see the Journalism Department website.
+For more information on the process and required forms, see how to apply.

 Find out more about how to apply for graduate and postgraduate qualifications.